Can You Make Your Own Freeze Dryer Door Pad or Pillow?

 I highly recommend using Insulated or thermal fabrics since we want the insulation.
 It’s also important to find water-resistant material so ice won’t build up on the pad and the door gasket.
 You can experiment with different types of insulated fabrics, but I would recommend using a variety of polyester.

-In fact, polyester, aside from clothes, is also used to handle food.
+Polyester, aside from clothes, is also used to handle food.
 Polystyrene is the typical material used in food packaging.
 These packages keep the food fresh a lot longer and are affordable if you want the insulation.

 How Thick Do the Door Pads Need to Be?